Skip to main content

 Example of a process flow

-Scheduling process flows allow applications to operate autonomously in the background without user interaction.
+Scheduling process flows allows applications to operate autonomously in the background without user interaction.

 Tasks